exchangegroup/braintree-framework-builder/README.md

 I use `Command-Shift-o` shortcut in Xcode to find files quickly.
 * Now build again.
 You will see `File not found` error message for yet another file.
 Find the file and make it "public"
 * Repeat "Build > Find > Make public" steps until there are no more errors.
-* You will also see the following errors `Include of non-modular header inside framework module …`, make those files "public" as well.
+* In addition to `File not found` error you will also see `Include of non-modular header inside framework module …` errors.
+Make those complaining files "public" as well.
 1. I went through 33 header files in total, the work took about 10 minutes.

 ### Add scripts for building Braintree framework